kharchenkolab/numbat/README.md

                        Slide-seq
   --cellTAG CELLTAG    Cell tag in bam.
 Should be CB for 10x and XC for Slide-
                        seq
+  --smartseq           running with smart-seq mode
 ```
+If running with `--smartseq` mode, you may provide a file containing a list of bams (each as its own line) to `--bams` and a file containing a list of cell names (each as its own line) to `--barcodes`.
 This will produce a file named `{sample}_allele_counts.tsv.gz` under the specified output directory, which contains cell-level phased allele counts.
 If multiple samples from the same individual was provided, there will be one allele count file for each sample.
 Other outputs include phased vcfs under `phasing/` folder and raw pileup counts under `pileup/`.

 2. Prepare the expression data.
 Numbat takes a gene by cell integer UMI count matrix as input.
 You can directly use results from upstream transcriptome quantification pipelines such as 10x CellRanger.